 Data from placebo- and active-controlled studies (BE VIVID and BE READY) were pooled to evaluate the safety of Bimzelx 320 mg Q4W for up to 16 weeks.
-Table 2 summarizes the adverse events (regardless of causality) reported in at least 1% of all patients receiving Bimzelx, and greater than the placebo group.
+Table 2 summarizes the adverse events (regardless of causality) reported in this safety pool.
 Data from comparator treatment arms of the active-controlled studies (BE VIVID and BE SURE) are also included.